ipfs/specs/reframe/REFRAME_KNOWN_METHODS.md

   1. Create the ProviderRequest struct, with empty bytes for Signature
   2. Serialize the ProviderRequest as DagJSON
   3. Hash the serialization with Sha256
-  4. Sign the Hash using the keypair associated wit hthe Provider.ID
+  4. Sign the Hash using the keypair associated with the Provider.ID

 ##### DAG-JSON Examples